VikSharma12/frontend-websocket-ex/README.md

 2. Run `npm install`
 3. Run the server with the command `node server.js`
 4. To stop the server use `Ctrl-C`

+## Submission & Timeline

+Timline: You will be given access to the technical-challenge repository for one week from the time the invite email is received.
+If this isn't long enough to complete the challenge, please let Holly know (holly@emagin.ca).

+Submission: Please package up your code into a zip file and submit it back to Holly via email.